LLNL/lbann/docs/building_lbann.rst

    .. warning:: Depending on the completeness of the externals
                 specification, the initial build of all of the standard packages in Spack can take a long time.

+   .. note:: The build script will automatically update your Spack
+             repository to use clingo.
+The manual instructions for doing this are detailed in the :ref:`user instructions
+             <setuping_up_clingo>`.
+Note that if Spack's
+             bootstrapping fails due to not finding a valid compiler, please refer to the explicit user instructions on how to have spack find a modern enough C++ compiler.

 2. Once the installation has completed, to run LBANN you will want to load the spack module for LBANN with one of the following